ianfnelson/blog.iannelson.uk/content/posts/2022-10-01-funny-things-my-kids-have-said.md

 <figure class="wp-block-image">
 <img decoding="async" src="https://blog.iannelson.uk/wp-content/uploads/2023/08/11043112_10153079109365708_4955701106772570631_o_10153079109365708.jpg" alt="" /> </figure>

-Ben was uncertain as to the level of formality required when signing a Mother&#8217;s Day card.
+Ben was uncertain as to the level of formality required when signing a Mother’s Day card.

 _March 2015_